Search results for

 Lil Katz / Android Authority

-There are a handful of reasons you’ll see a flashing green light, as opposed to the static green that indicates a good charge.
-The general theme however is that one of your AirPods is going undetected, which is obviously a problem, although you might be able to use the remaining bud to take a phone call.
+There are a handful of reasons you’ll see a flashing green light.
+This is not to be confused with the static green light, which indicates a full charge.
+The general meaning of the flashing green light is that one of your AirPods is going undetected.

 Here’s why an AirPod might not be registering:

 • It can’t make a solid connection between charging contacts.
-This could be caused by things like dirt, lint, or liquids.
+Dirt, lint, or liquids could cause this.

 • The AirPod is damaged.
 Even if there’s no visible impact, something might have jarred loose inside, or there could be liquid damage from sources like sweat.
-Always clean and dry your AirPods after a workout, and as a rule, you should only use 3rd gen AirPods or the AirPods Pro for exercise, since those have an IPX4 rating.
+Always clean and dry your AirPods after a workout, and as a rule of thumb, you should only use 3rd gen AirPods or the AirPods Pro for exercise, since those have an IPX4 rating.
+The AirPods Pro 2 also have an IP54 rating.

 • The AirPod is completely drained.
-If it’s truly out of power, it may need a few moments.
+If the AirPods battery is truly out of power, you may need to be more patient.

 • There’s a wireless pairing issue.
-For whatever reason, your AirPods may not be talking to each other properly.
+Your AirPods may not be talking to each other properly.

 Clean and dry your AirPods (and the charging case)